Being Nutritious

 • Add chopped vegetables (if you are using a soft vegetable, like tomatoes, hold them until you add the greens to maintain their integrity), and continue to saute about 5-10 minutes until softened.

-• Add beans, greens, and smoked paprika, and heat through until greens are wilted.
+• Add beans, any soft veggies, like tomtatoes, greens, and smoked paprika, and heat through until greens are wilted.

 Nutrition